-We recognize that not all gender diverse people will feel comfortable accessing a program facilitated by an organization named Women in Film and Television Vancouver.
+We recognize that not all gender diverse people will feel comfortable accessing a program facilitated by an organization named Gender Equity in Media Society Vancouver.
 We are in the process of a name change to address this.

 HOW TO SUBMIT:

 PLEASE NOTE: You must upload a complete submission package, not just your screenplay.